veselosky/veselosky.me/content/life/natural-laws.md

 ---
 itemtype: Item/Page/Article
 guid: "urn:UUID:953e5c81-05f9-44e0-956f-80a57aa1067a"
-Date: 2012-01-24
+date: 2012-01-24
-Author: Vince Veselosky
+author: Vince Veselosky
-Category: Life
-Title: Natural Laws
+title: Natural Laws
 ---

-# Natural Laws

 I figure any phrase that people deem to be a "law" and find important enough to attribute to a specific person (even if incorrectly) probably